aericode/Raytracer/README.txt

 		(Depth only)
 		"near" : [r,g,b] objects become this color when close to you "far"  : [r,g,b] objects become this color when close to you

+Generated image will be put at imageOutput, with the name specified at "Plotter"